 If Hemingway deleted his original chapter, it was with good reason.
 That’s how writing works.
 You may keep a word, a phrase, a sentence or a dozen pages right up to the end as a placeholder, or simply because your subconscious hasn’t figured out how to improve upon it.
 The replacement comes to you either in a flash of inspiration or after slow and methodical revision.

-I suspect that’s what Papa was up to when he threw out his original (somewhat drab) opening line, “This is a novel about a lady” and substituted the more impressive “Richard Cohn was once middleweight boxing champion of Princeton.”
+I suspect that’s what Papa was up to when he threw out his original opening line, “This is a novel about a lady” and substituted the more nuanced “Richard Cohn was once middleweight boxing champion of Princeton.”
 See the difference?
 The first line sets up the romantic interest that does drive much of the story, but the second line gives us so much more.
-It gives us the sense that our hero (if he can rightly be called that) is past his peak.
+It gives us the sense that this character is past his peak.
 He was once a champion, but no more.
 Later, that line will resonate with the themes of disillusionment, detachment and malaise that characterizes this cast of characters and reflects the post-WWI disenchantment of his generation.
 That’s a hook written by someone who has had time to mull over his story.

 Much of the excitement over this new edition is the opportunity to see the writer at work, in the midst of developing one of those rare Great American Novels.
 There is value in opening up the creative process, but it could also undermine our appreciation for the finished work.
 Would we be so in awe of Shakespeare’s dramatic talent if we discovered his crude, rough outline of Hamlet’s “To Be Or Not To Be” soliloquy?